Trusted WordPress tutorials, when you need them most.

 1. Pexels

-All photos on Pexels are free to use with no requirements for attribution.
+All photos on Pexels are free to use and have no requirements for attribution.

 2. Unsplash

-Unsplash is a popular source for high-quality CC0-Licensed photographs.
-It has an excellent search feature that you can use to find images matching specific themes like nature, office, work, and more.
+Unsplash is a very popular source for high-resolution, artistic photographs.
+All images are free to use for commercial purposes under the Unsplash License.
+It has an excellent search feature for finding images that match themes like nature, office, and technology.

 3. Negative Space